Coffs Harbour City

 - A smaller percentage of local workers who walked only (2.4% compared to 4.1%)

-The largest changes in the method of travel of work of the Education and Training workforce in Coffs Harbour City between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Education and Training workforce in Coffs Harbour City between 2011 and 2016 were:

 - Car, as driver (+239 local workers)